 The energy that comes with being a puppy means that sitting calmly while your new mommy walks away from you is absolute torture!
 I’m sure she’ll learn it quickly though, so far Dobby has proven to be quite a smart puppy.

 This is one of my priorities in her training.
 Although not incredibly important outdoors, since she would always be on a leash, it would just make my life a lot easier.
 Heaven knows I don’t want to have to chase her around the house to put on her harness or grab her up for a bath!
-Plus if she get to exploring and sniffing people in the community, I want to be able to call her back to my side.
+Plus if she gets to exploring and sniffing people in the community, I want to be able to call her back to my side.

 This is another big command she’ll have to learn if we want to reach our goals.
 We do want her to be a polite little doxie, don’t we?
 She is very loving and easily excited, so I want to be able to get her to stop if she is off-duty and starts jumping on the cats, me, or others.

-I am so excited to be momma to a new dachshund mix puppy!
+I am so excited to be a momma to a new dachshund mix puppy!
 Although she’s still adjusting to her new surroundings (and recuperating from her spaying) her obedience training has already begun.
 I can’t wait to share more about her service dog training with you!